Throughout history, across cultures: the duress defense

 Is duress an affirmative defense?

 Yes.
 The Minnesota Supreme Court provides guidance on the defendant’s initial burden of notice and production.
 And once met, the prosecution has the burden of proof, beyond any reasonable doubt:

-As a common law defense vitiating criminal intent, the defense is generally available.
-Legislatures and courts, however, can modify the common law in legislation or appellate court decision.
+So, as a common law defense vitiating criminal intent, the defense is generally available.
+But legislatures and courts can modify the common law in legislation or appellate court decision.

 The common law codified into a Minnesota statute, where two or more persons

 Minnesota Statutes §609.08 “Duress” defines the defense, “when any crime is committed or participated in by two or more persons.”
 Presumably the statute does not modify the common law defense when the allegation claims a crime by one person only.

 “Except as provided in section 609.20, clause (3), when any crime is committed or participated in by two or more persons, any one of whom participates only under compulsion by another engaged therein, who by threats creates a reasonable apprehension in the mind of such participator that in case of refusal that participator is liable to instant death, such threats and apprehension constitute duress which will excuse such participator from criminal liability.”

 Courts and commentators have criticized the common law version of the defense as overly restrictive.
 Because it’s available under common law: